TapiocaFox/TapiocaFox/README.md

 - ⚡ You can try the [Reversi](https://nooxy.org/noversi) powered by ML and service framework made by me. 😄
 - 😏 I use Arch Linux btw.

-One of my Digital Arts:
+One of my Digital Sketches:

 <img src="/imgs/the_snake.PNG" width="360" style="border-radius:12px">